Johnybhiduri/ZERO/README.md

   - Free to use with free hugging face API.

-  - Wake Word like ALexa, Google , Hey siri.
+  - Custom Wake Word like ALexa, Google , Hey siri.

   - You can provide differnt LLM's and ASR Models which supports the Inference API.